Monday, September 14, 2009

 My nominees for Best Picture are…

-5. The Battle of Algiers
+5. The Battle Algiers

 4. Who’s Afraid of Virginia Woolf?